Medical School: Albert Einstein College of Medicine, Bronx, NY

-“I left engineering and grad school and went back to working with people with the disease, as opposed to this removed computer model of a human being that we worked with as engineers.
-The discussions with the patients, and helping them get better seemed more important to me.”
+“I left engineering and grad school and went back to working with people with a disease, as opposed to this removed computer model of a human being that we worked with as engineers.
+The discussions with patients, and helping them get better seemed more important to me.”

 Dr. Bernold is Board Certified in Medical Oncology and Hematology.